 Tamagoyaki is often served with other dishes, but is also popular for breakfast and breakfast.
 Some people use it in the preparation of the obento (lunch box), it helps in various combinations to create a culinary art.
 This recipe is very simple and you can add whatever seasoning or filling you want.
 The great difficulty is trying to make an omelet with dashi, because the texture is thinner and more fragile, but it is much more delicious.

 There are thousands of variations and different types of tamagoyaki or other Japanese omelets.
 Let's see some below:

-Iri Tamago - They are scrambled eggs forming flakes that are used to cover other dishes.
+Iri Tamago – They are scrambled eggs forming flakes that are usually used as a topping for other dishes.

-Usuyaki Tamago - A cooked sheet-shaped omelet that is often used for wrapping temari sushi or also to cut and create a Kinshi Tamago, a kind of grated omelette resembling pasta that is also often used in sushi or as a topping on other dishes.
+Usuyaki Tamago – A cooked omelet in a leaf shape that is often used for wrapping temari sushi or also to cut and create a Kinshi Tamago, a kind of grated omelet resembling noodles that is also often used in sushi or as a topping for other dishes.

-Omuraisu - A dish consisting of a fried omelet stuffed with fried rice and usually topped with ketchup.
-Very popular in maid cafe restaurants.
+Omurice – A dish consisting of a fried omelet stuffed with fried rice and usually topped with ketchup. very popular in maid cafe restaurants.

-There are many other types of tamagoyaki that are defined according to their ingredients, thickness and form of preparation.
-They usually bear the name of the ingredients in the composition.
+There are many other types of tamagoyaki that are defined according to their ingredients, thickness and preparation.
+They usually take the name of the ingredients in the composition.

 Recipe - How to make a Tamagoyaki?